Jism (2003 film): Music

-The soundtrack of Jism soundtrack was released on 18 December 2002.
+The soundtrack of Jism was released on 1 December 2002.
 The music was composed by M. M. Keeravani under the pseudonym M. M. Kreem, with lyrics by Neelesh Misra and Sayeed Quadri.
 According to the Indian trade website Box Office India, around 1.5 million units of this soundtrack were sold.

 Reception

 Box office

 Jism grossed ₹132.5 million which Box Office India called a "hit".

 Critical response

 Taran Adarsh of Bollywood Hungama gave the film 2 out of 5 stars, writing "On the whole, JISM exhibits Bipasha Basu's talent and anatomy to its fullest.
 Coupled with a hot title and eroticism in plenty, the curiosity-value for the film increases manifold.
 But the subject and its treatment being city-centric, the film will appeal more to the big city audience.
 The reasonable price at which it is sold at should prove to be advantageous."
 Deepa Gumaste of Rediff.com wrote "Director Saxena makes a bold debut with Jism and definitely deserves credit for daring to be different.
 Jism is a first of its kind theme for Bollywood and, therefore, worth a look."
 India Today stated "Pooja Bhatt's film is not original, but it's good fun."

 In 2011, Channel 4 ranked the film No. 92 for its Top 100 sexiest movie scenes poll.
+Bipasha Basu earned her popularity as the new sex symbol of commercial Hindi Cinema.